 Selecting the Shower Stall

-- Carefully place the shower unit in the dug-up floor in such a way that the attached plumbing matches with the pre-installed water lines and with the drain gasket you have installed.
+Carefully place the shower unit in the dug-up floor so that attached plumbing matches with the pre-installed water lines and with the drain gasket installed.

-- Attach the shower head and operating valves.
-Operating valves will have to be connected to the water lines - both hot and cold.
-These valves contain knobs which will have to be set in sync with the hot and cold water openings.
+Attach shower head and operating valves.
+Connect operating valves to the hot and cold water lines.
+These valves contain knobs which will have to be set in sync with hot and cold water openings.

-- Remember, in case of any doubt, whenever necessary, refer to the kit's instruction manual for help.
+Remember, in case of any doubt, if needed, refer to the kit's instruction manual.
 If you are not completely sure of how to go about doing the installation, then it is better to go in for professional help.